JadeBerg/Second_Demo/README.md

 # Second_Demo
-## Main topic of this demo build a working infrastructure with terraform code
+## Main topic of this demo: Build a working infrastructure with terraform code

 ### In my version of demo i create such resources as: